airalcorn2/Solr-LTR/README.md

     { "name" : "tfidf_sim_b" },
     { "name" : "bm25_sim_a" },
     { "name" : "bm25_sim_b" },
+    { "name" : "max_sim" },
-    { "name" : "max_sim" }
+    { "name" : "original_score" }
   ],
   "params" : {
     "weights" : {
-      "tfidf_sim_a" : 1.0,
+      "tfidf_sim_a" : 0.0,
-      "tfidf_sim_b" : 1.0,
+      "tfidf_sim_b" : 0.0,
-      "bm25_sim_a" : 1.0,
+      "bm25_sim_a" : 0.0,
-      "bm25_sim_b" : 1.0,
+      "bm25_sim_b" : 0.0,
-      "max_sim" : 0.5
+      "max_sim" : 0.0,
+      "original_score" : 1.0
     }
   }
 }
 ```

 `store` specifies [where the features the model is using are stored](https://lucene.apache.org/solr/guide/6_6/learning-to-rank.html#LearningToRank-Lifecycle), `name` is the name of the model, `class` specifies which Java class will implement the model, `features` is a list of the model features, and `params` provides additional information required by the model's Java class.
 To start off with, we'll use the [`LinearModel`](https://lucene.apache.org/solr/6_6_1/solr-ltr/org/apache/solr/ltr/model/LinearModel.html), which simply takes a weighted sum of the feature values to generate a score.
-Obviously, the provided weights are arbitrary.
+Here, we assign a weight of 0.0 to each feature except `original_score`, which is assigned a weight of 1.0.
+This weighting scheme will ensure the results are returned in their original order.
 To find  better weights, we'll need to extract training data from Solr.
 I'll go over this topic in more depth in the [RankNet section](#RankNet).

 We can push the model to Solr with: